chriskapp/phps/README.md

 to query the index.
 It should help to provide more insight of an code base.
 This can be used i.e. by IDEs to provide more intelligent code completion.

-## How it works

 PHPS uses the great nikic/php-parser to parse all definitions.
 While scanning it uses an in-memory sqlite database to store all definitions.
 If the scan process was completed all definitions gets written chunk wise into an actual sqlite file.
-Because of this the indexing should be fast even if you have a huge code base.
+Because of this the indexing process should be fast even if you have a huge code base.

-## Howto use
+## Usage

 To create an index goto the directory which you want index and type